 The Council will consider a discontinuous leave notification but has the right to refuse it.
-If the leave pattern is not agreed, the employee can either a) withdraw it within 15 days of giving it, (requests that have been withdrawn in these circumstances do not count towards the limit on the number of requests for leave that an employee can make).
+If the leave pattern is not agreed, the employee can either:

+• Withdraw it within 15 days of giving it, (requests that have been withdrawn in these circumstances do not count towards the limit on the number of requests forleave that an employee can make).